w3c/webextensions/proposals/split_view_modification.md

 Specifically:

-- Creating a split view from an existing tab, which creates a new split view consisting of the specified tab, plus a browser-native UI page where the user can choose the tab to adopt in that split.
+- Creating a split view from a single existing tab, which creates a new split view consisting of the specified tab, plus a browser-native UI page where the user can choose the tab to adopt in that split.

 - Creating a split view from two existing tabs, putting two splits together.

 - Separating split views.

-- Reversing tabs in a split view.
+- Reversing the order of tabs in a split view.

 ### Known Consumers